 - You can tap on the SSID Quick search box to type the name of the network you want to see.
 Once you enter the search word list of networks with that key name will appear.

 - To copy the password, just tap on the network.
 A pop-up will appear on the screen.
 Tap on the Copy password option to copy the password to the clipboard.
 You can also copy the SSID, PSK and Key MGMT by tapping on the Copy All option.

 - You can also save this network list with passwords in SD card or phone memory as a text file.
 To export it, tap on the To SD button in the menu at the bottom.
 You can also use the Share button next to SD to share with others.

 - You can view the saved text file in your phone memory or SD card directly.

-So, isn’t great to have all those passwords on your device so that you can use them on other device without asking your admin or friend for password.
+So, it isn’t great to have all those passwords on your device so that you can use them on other devices without asking your admin or friend for the password.